Botanical Name: Atriplex hortensis.

 Other Common Names: Garden orache, arrach, garden arrach, mountain spinach, butter leaves, French spinach, armuelle (Spanish), arroche des jardins (French), Gartenmelde (German), tarhamaltsa (Finnish), havemelde (Danish), hagemelde (Norwegian), trädgårdsmålla (Swedish), uu qian bo cai (Chinese).

 Habitat: Orach is native to Europe and Asia.
-It has been cultivated for centuries and is now widely naturalized in many countries with temperate climate.
+It has been cultivated for centuries and is now widely naturalized in many countries with a temperate climate.

 Orach is an easy plant to grow, and it thrives in normal garden soil and prefers full sun.
 Red orach should be planted in partial shade as the leaves can become scorched in full sun.